Log in or create new account to save this product to your wishlist.

 What are the most suitable conditions for growing new grass seed?

-We might now know when is the best time of the year to plant, but there are still a few things to bear in mind.
+We might now know when is the best time of the year for sowing grass seeds, but there are still a few things to bear in mind.

 Grass seed won’t grow in soil at less than 10°C – it just won’t germinate.
 That’s nature for you!